 Several new sites have launched over the past couple of years, including Gild, which (not surprisingly) focuses on technical skills testing.
 It’s set up with a social component, so that you and your friends can take tests, share results, and insult/brag at the end.
 Then there’s CodeEval.
 It has a more explicit link between your test results and the possibility of getting hired.
 It’s free for participants to get tested, but recruiters are charged to search the database.
 As with Brainbench, you can have a public profile – but you also have the option to set up competitions.
 Oh yes – it targets IT folks as well.

 WorkForPie has a bit of a twist: it lets you build your own profile, show off your coding skills (yep, the site targets tech people – but just open source people), AND get scored on your proficiency.
 No money changing hands that I could see – just a bunch of open source developers showing what they can do.

 Finally, there’s InterviewStreet.
 They say they’re the ‘best way to screen programmers’.
 Recruiters buy a certain number of tests; they send invitations to take the test to their job candidates; and then they get the results, along with comparative data.
 The site also includes job listings that candidates can apply to – using the tests, of course.

-I believe there is value in these services – I could have certainly used them in my hiring days!
+I believe there is value in these skills testing sites – I could have certainly used them in my hiring days!
 But they still beg the question: if I don’t know anything about coding, how do I know if the tests are any good?
 I’m guessing that for that answer, I would have to turn to my friendly sysadmin or IT director.